 Fantastic Fall Flowers:

-Black-eyed Susan ‘Goldsturm’ (Rudbeckia fulgida ‘Goldsturm’).
+Black-eyed Susan ‘Goldsturm’ (Rudbeckia fulgida ‘Goldsturm’, zones 3 to 9).
 Widely considered to be among the best perennials of all time, ’Goldstrum’ lights up the late summer garden with weeks and weeks of bold color that persists into October.
 Each coneflower-shaped flower has a raised chocolate-brown center cone that is surrounded by golden petals.
 The drought-tolerant plants grow about two-feet tall and offer the best visual effect when planted en masse.
 Deadhead faded flowers to prolong the bloom period.

 Pruning Tip – In late spring, pinch out the tips of late summer and fall blooming perennials like sneezeweed, Joe Pye weed, Russian sage, and Sedum ‘Autumn Joy’.
 Pinching will slow flowering and produce bushier growth, which means more flower-bearing stems.